 If your wisdom teeth are causing you pain or crowding your other teeth, you may need to have them removed.
 Many people have their wisdom teeth removed because they’re impacted, meaning they’ve grown in at an angle and are pressing against other teeth.
 This can cause pain, crowding, and other problems.

 How long should headaches last after wisdom teeth removal?

 Most people experience some degree of discomfort after wisdom teeth removal.
 This is normal and usually goes away within a few days.
 However, some people may experience headaches that last for a week or more.
 If you’re having severe headaches or your pain is not improving, be sure to contact your oral surgeon.
-There are several things you can do at home to help ease the pain, including

 Is a headache a symptom of dry socket?